 A group of people find themselves in an organisation working together as a team, welcome to the forming stage.
 This stage has everyone polite and guarded.
 As a manager you should understand that people come from different backgrounds and has different mindsets.
 In today’s world, it is highly likely that you will have a team that is either diverse but colocated, or diverse and virtual.
 Different cultures come with different understandings, expectations and perception.
 As a manager, you should be mindful of this because it will be the reason the team will move into the storming phase.

 Once the team starts getting on with the job, lots of factors starts to overtake the performance environment.
-Now it is not only the cultural differences, but also each and every team member’s own habits, experience and goals.
+It is not only the cultural differences, but also each and every team member’s own habits, experience and goals.
 Humans by nature tend to operate under the motto of “this is how I do things, this is how I’ve always done things, therefore my way is correct.”
 Now this is by no means a judgemental statement.
 This a very understandable behaviour and could be the driver of resisting change.
 At this stage, your team will naturally move into the storming stage.
 Conflict arises and emotions start to take control.
-If you accept that family members, couples and friends argue then why would you expect this in a work environment?
+If you accept that family members, couples and friends argue then why wouldn’t you expect this in a work environment?
 Being a manager, you should be aware that this will happen and thus be prepared to mitigate and address the conflict.

 If you think that this is a professional environment and that the team must just get on with the job, you, as the manager, are contributing to the loss of productivity in the team.
 I personally find that airing things out as they happen and being honest and factual about any situation helps resolve the conflict.
 Conflict is usually caused by mismatched expectations.
 Poor communication tops it up and makes the conflict even more acute.
 So as a manager, understanding each of your team members expectations and perceptions is a solid starting point.

-One interesting theory was shared in class as presented by Boddy in 2002 on the cycle of Motivation: Behaviours which achieve Goals that satisfy the Needs which create the Behaviour is a cycle that is important to understand why team members behave in certain manners.
+One interesting theory was shared in class is presented by Boddy in 2002 on the cycle of Motivation: Behaviours which achieve Goals that satisfy the Needs which create the Behaviour is a cycle that is important to understand why team members behave in certain manners.

 Remember, if your team are not performing well together, this will undoubtedly impact their performance as individuals.
 You are running a project or a department and have deadlines and business expectations to meet.
 If you are not aware of the forming and storming stages, Norming stage will be delayed.